sorccu/node-prebuilt-bindings/README.md

 npm run prebuilt-bindings -- clean build pack
 ```

 This should create a properly named archive for you to attach to the corresponding GitHub release.
-Simply upload the files and any new installs your module will fetch them.
+Simply upload the files and any new installs of your module will fetch them.

 ### Recommended release flow